Welcome Guest (Jacksonville, FL )

 An important consideration in regenerating bone is how much bone is actually needed.
 For a “one tooth” implant site the amount of bone grafting material needed is relatively small so that it can be taken from a variety of sources.
 Your dentist or surgeon (periodontist or oral and maxillofacial surgeon) can select from a variety of bone grafting materials.
 He can select an area of your own jaw bone referred to as an autograft (auto-self, graft-tissue transplant).
 As a living source of bone cells, autografts have certain advantages that can help regenerate new bone and because it is already a part of your body it offers patients piece of mind.
 The disadvantages of autografts include creating a second surgical site and, though the stimulation for bone tissue regeneration is present, it is limited.
 There are also a variety of processed grafting materials including: an allograft using tissue from the same species, i.e. another person; a xenograft from another species, i.e. animals or from synthetic or man-made materials.
 All of these grafting materials have been processed so that they are safe for human use.
 Your dentist will recommend which grafting material he would like to use and which material he/she has used with success.
 Most bone grafting materials are utilized by your body as a "scaffold" for bone regeneration, allowing your body to replace the graft material with its own bone.

-Sometimes a dental implant can be placed with a bone graft at the same time allowing new bone to be regenerated simultaneously, provided there is enough of your own natural bone to at least stabilize the implant when it is placed.
+Sometimes an implant can be placed with a bone graft at the same time allowing new bone to be regenerated simultaneously, provided there is enough of your own natural bone to at least stabilize the implant when it is placed.

 Most of these surgical bone regeneration procedures are carried out with local anesthesia (numbing shots) to the area, or with the aid of oral or intravenous (conscious) sedation, which put you in a conscious but twilight sleep or relaxed state.
 Usually antibiotics are needed to prevent infection together with minor anti-inflammatory and pain control medication.